digitranslab/jumpstart/docs/versioned_docs/version-2.33.0/data-sources/mariadb.md

 </div>

-**ToolJet requires the following connection details to connect to MariaDB:**
+**JumpStart requires the following connection details to connect to MariaDB:**

 - **Host:** The hostname or IP address of the MariaDB server.
 - **Username:** The username for the MariaDB account.